174th Infantry Brigade (United States)

 The 174th Infantry Brigade is an infantry brigade of the United States Army based at the Fort Dix entity of Joint Base McGuire-Dix-Lakehurst, New Jersey.
 A multi-component training unit, the brigade provides operational training and increased readiness for units in the continental Northeast.

 The brigade was deployed for both World War I and World War II.
 Reorganized and redesignated numerous times, the 174th Infantry Brigade has been a reserve unit of the United States Army for most of its existence, seeing only short stints in the Active Duty forces and a combat role.

 Reactivated in 2006 as an active duty, combined arms training brigade, the brigade is responsible for preparing Soldiers of the Reserve and National Guard for deployment through battle training in maneuvers, equipment, and other details.
 As such, many personnel in the brigade are instructors who are themselves combat veterans of Operation Iraqi Freedom and Operation Enduring Freedom.

 Organization

-The brigade is a subordinate unit of the First Army's Division East.

-The brigade is made up of ten battalions; five Regular Army battalions, four Army Reserve training support battalions, and an Army Reserve logistics support battalion headquartered at Joint Base McGuire–Dix–Lakehurst, New Jersey.